Campinas school shooting

 The Campinas school shooting was a school shooting that occurred in the municipality of Campinas.
 Four armed men invaded the school and shot nine students and beat a tenth, killing three of them, before fleeing.
 It was the deadliest school shooting in Brazil until it was surpassed by the Rio de Janeiro school shooting in 2011.
 This crime was also the deadliest in São Paulo, until it was surpassed by the Suzano massacre, 2019.

 Shooting

 At around 9pm, one of the shooters arrived at Escola Estadual de Primeiro Grau Núcleo Habitacional Vida Nova, located in Campinas, São Paulo.
 The shooter asked the students for a glass of water before leaving.
 Ninety minutes later, he returned with three other shooters and went to the caretaker's house.
 They ordered the local students to lie down before firing shots at them, killing two and injuring six, in addition to beating another student.
 Upon hearing the shots, a female student checked what was happening and was murdered.
 After the shooting, the perpetrators fled.

 Victims

-Three students, two boys and one girl had fatal imjuries, another seven students were injured, six by gunshots, including two in serious state and a seventh by beating.
+Three students, two boys and one girl had fatal injuries, another seven students were injured, six by gunshots, including two in serious state and a seventh by beating.
 The victims were identified as: